tubbo/bifrons/README.md

-# Janus: Vim Distribution
+# Bifrons, a sensible Vim distribution

-This is a distribution of plug-ins and mappings for Vim, Gvim and MacVim.
+This is a distribution of plug-ins and mappings for Vim, Gvim and MacVim, loosely based off of the wonderful [Janus](http://github.com/carlhuda/janus) distribution by Carl and Yehuda.

 It is designed to provide minimal working environment using the most popular plug-ins and the most common mappings.